victorteokw/next-safe-themes/README.md

 Themes for Next.js, safe, no hydration errors.

+## Features

+* ✅ Any number of themes with a default one
+* ✅ Sync with multiple tabs
+* ✅ Supports Next.js app router
+* ✅ No flash on load
+* ✅ Server rendering
+* ✅ No hydration errors
+* ✅ Custom configurations
+* ✅ `useTheme` hook

 ## Motivation

 I can't find yet another theming library for Next.js besides next-themes.